NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Numb to Death.md

 * * *

 Your past has left you numb to death's call.
-The first time each day that you regain Hit Points while you are [[Conditions/Dying 1|Dying]], you regain additional Hit Points equal to your level, and you neither gain the [[Conditions/Wounded 1|Wounded]] condition nor increase the value of this condition.
+The first time each day that you regain Hit Points while you are dying, you gain a circumstance bonus to the number of Hit Points you regain equal to your level, and you neither gain the wounded condition nor increase the value of this condition.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*